 Practically speaking, we take care of those closest to us.
 We are more likely to know each other’s needs.
 And, naturally, we feel most connected to and responsible for the humans we regularly share life with.
 However, sometimes there are emergencies, long seasons of hardships, or rather large needs that would be met more reasonably by pooling the resources of the larger body.
 This is where the Karis Family Fund comes in.

-Formerly known as the Fellowship Fund, for about a year, the Karis Family Fund has generally been dry and stagnant.
+For the past year, the fellowship fund has generally been dry and stagnant.
 After renaming the fund and refining the process a bit, we now want to remind Karis that it is here.
 It’s here to be used.
 It’s here to pour into joyfully.
 It’s here for you.
 It’s here as a practical application of our covenant together.

 We’re calling it the Karis Family Fund.